SeedVault/flow/README.md

 	- nodeId: (string) Node id
 - {"$nodeOutput": "*nodeId*"}: Returns resulting bot output from when nodeId was the context node.
 	- nodeId: (string) Node Id.
+- {"$code": "*code*"}: This runs a block of code.
+The engine will provide an environment in ehich this code will be executed.
+	- code: (string) Block of code

 ## EXCEPTIONS